niravshah241/MDFEniCSx/README.md

 # Tutorials

 The tutorials are provided in the "demo" folder.
-Currently, the tutorials are provide for following mesh deformations.
+Currently, the tutorials are provided for following:

 - Harmonic mesh motion
 - Linear elastic mesh motion